CaptKelley/help-demo/README.md

 ## Demonstration Client
-This little console app connects to an ill-behaved (and very creatively nasty) server as specified in acceptance criteria as a coding exercise.
+This little console app connects to an ill-behaved (and very creatively nasty) server as specified in acceptance criteria as a coding exercise. as specified in acceptance criteria as a coding exercise.
-For security reasons the specifics of the server and acceptance criteria are not included in this repo.

 ### Installation
 Make sure that you have Node.js LTS (8) and npm (5)